Ginetta G56: GTA

 Alongside the G56 GT4, Ginetta also launched the G56 GTA, replacing the G55 GTA in its GT academy championship.
-The car is powered by a 270 bhp Ford 3.7 litre V6 engine.
+The car is powered by a 270 bhp Ford Duratec 37 3.7 litre V6 engine.
 The car can also be upgraded to the G56 GT Pro, which has a more powerful engine.
 The car also doesn't feature any headlights.

 G56 GTX

 Alongside the G56 GT4 EVO, Ginetta also debuted the Ginetta G56 GTX.
 This is an unrestricted version of the GT4 EVO, featuring enhanced aerodynamics, and an unrestricted version of the engine used in the GT4 version.
 The car made its racing debut in the 24H Series, at the 2023 12 Hours of Kuwait, taking victory in the GTX class.
 It would also race in the 2024 GT2 European Series as an Invitational entry during round 3 at Circuit de Spa-Francorchamps.